 Besides a reliable VPN service, we also provide a user-friendly Smart DNS service which can instantly unblock 40+ UK-only websites for you.
-On top of that, you can also use our Smart DNS to unblock 290+ websites from countries like:
+On top of that, you can also use our Smart DNS to unblock 300+ websites.

 And every single one of our VPN servers doubles as a proxy server.
 You can use them free of charge that way as a user, and follow our step-by-step tutorials to configure the connection on dozens of platforms.

 We offer a 24-hour trial that’s free of charge to ensure you have enough time to see if our service can offer you the experience you want.
 You don’t need to give out any credit card details, and you get instant access to all features.

 Also, once you do become a CactusVPN user, we’ll still have your back with a 30-day money-back guarantee if the service doesn’t work as advertised.